HealthIndicators/js-api/README.md

 been designed to minimize user error.
 For instance, you won't be required to type and strings such as the API's base URL, API API methods, field names and operators while filtering, etc.

-_Note:_ Examples shown below assume you have already instantiated a global `API` instance called `api` and exclude error-checking code for brevity.
+_Note:_ Examples shown below assume you have already instantiated a global `hiw.API` instance called `api` and exclude error-checking code for brevity.

 ###Lite or Full?